somphene/somphene.github.io/log/_posts/2020-05-21-00-energy-mass-space-time-compose.md

 * We see that $$E = mc^2$$ is a special case (Equilibrium) of a general Thermodynamic Potential $$\mathcal{G}$$, which may be defined as $$  \mathcal{G} = (Em^{-1}) \,\,-x_1^2-x_2^2-x_3^2 + c^2t^2 $$

 * In the Language of Group Theory, Energy and mass are inverses of each other with $$c^2$$ as the identity; Space and time are inverses of each other with $$c^2$$ as the identity and $$-$$ as the group operation.
 This only happens at equilibrium.
-When there is no equilibrium, the measure of how far is given by the Thermodynamic expression $$Em^{-1} -x_1^2-x_2^2-x_3^2 + c^2t^2$$, where $$E$$ acts as a functional on $$m$$ and the metric (-,-,-,+) acts as the functional to compose space and time as duals.
-This composition of a Group with addition to give a thermodynamic type scalar quantity can be represented as a Field.
+When there is no equilibrium, the measure of how far is given by the Thermodynamic expression $$Em^{-1} -x_1^2-x_2^2-x_3^2 + c^2t^2$$, where $$E$$ acts as a functional on $$m$$ and the metric (-,-,-,+) acts as the Integral to compose space and time as duals.
+This composition of a Group with addition and subtraction to give a thermodynamic type scalar quantity, and multiplication to give inverses with $$c^2$$ as the Identity can be represented as a Field.
 A field allows addition and subtraction; multiplication and division.
 Thus, Energy-mass and Space-time can be seen as corresponding to Field of Complex Numbers (Provided all three dimensions of space are identified as one).
 In other words, Complex Numbers represent a section of the Equilibrium Phase Boundary of the Phase Diagram of Energy-mass and Space-time.

 ![Energy-mass-Space-time](/log/images/Energy mass light.PNG)

 * Note that writing $$=0$$ at the end of lines is for completeness of mentioning it as the identity or to represent that the left hand expression is in equilibrium.
 This shows that assuming existence of identity (0) is not needed, we can simply call the expression to be balanced, but we choose to do so as a pointer that all equilibriums are forms of expression of a common identity.